m-trigo/dtc/README.md

 If a character is hit by an attack, it dies and the encounter is over.
 Otherwise, the a new Turn begins until one of the characters is slain or neiter has any Stamina left.

-END-GAME

-The game ends when the player character dies or when the 5th enemy is defeated.